jackpal/Taipei-Torrent/README.md

 Current Status
 --------------

++ Tested on Go 1.2 and 1.3 release candidate
-Tested on Windows, Linux and Mac OSX.
++ Tested on Windows, Linux and Mac OS X.
++ People tell me they've run it on Android, too.

 Development Roadmap
 -------------------

-+  Full UPnP support (need to be able to search for an unused listener port, detect we have already acquired the port, release the listener port when we quit.)
++ Full UPnP support (need to be able to search for an unused listener port, detect we have already acquired the port, defend the report against router reboots, release the listener port when we quit.)
 + Clean up source code
 + Deal with TODOs
++ Perhaps a web-based status UI.

 Download, Install, and Build Instructions
 -----------------------------------------